Should you dump your 529 college savings plan?

 Higher ratings were awarded to funds that are inexpensive and likely to outperform their peers, according to the study.

 More than half of the plans were rated “neutral” by Morningstar, meaning they are unlikely to exceed market returns over a full market cycle.
 “College savers who choose a neutral-rated plan should expect market-like returns, which is a reasonable outcome.
-But for those in states with no local tax benefits, it may be worth upgrading to a top-rated plan,” Lutton wrote in an article on Morningstar’s website.
+But for those in states with no local tax benefits, it may be worth upgrading to a top-rated plan,” according to Lutton.

 Does it make sense to switch out of an expensive or poor-performing plan?
 Keep in mind that some states such as New York and Illinois require you to pay back the money you deducted from state income taxes if you move money out of that state’s 529 plan.
 And you could also pay a fee of about $50, on average, to make the switch, said Joe Hurley, founder of SavingForCollege.com, a website that offers advice on college savings, particularly 529 plans.